ditinexhosting/Vite-React-Boiler-Plate/BOILERPLATE_SETUP.md

 - Use Tanstack Query, use the existing related hooks for cache mechanism and trigger invalidate cache

+### Disable Dark Mode

+- Modify useTheme hook and set `const systemTheme = THEMES.LIGHT` also hide any button to change to dark mode

+### Stylings

+- For styling in tailwind use styles/index.css and for antd theme use utils/constants/antdTheme.js

 ### TODO

 - Set Error boundary